-- STEP I: The employee, either alone or accompanied by the Union representative or the Union where entitled, shall present the grievance orally or in writing to the employee's immediate supervisor within 15 working days of the date of its occurrence, or when the employee knew or by reasonable diligence should have known of its occurrence.
-The supervisor shall attempt to resolve the matter and report a decision to the employee, orally or in writing, within 15 working days of its presentation. - STEP II: In the event the grievance is not settled at Step I, the appeal must be presented in writing by the employee or Union representative to the head of the employee's division, bureau, institution, or equivalent organizational unit within 15 working days after the supervisor's response is due.
-The official receiving the written appeal, or the official's designated representative, shall respond in writing to the employee and the Union representative within 15 working days after receipt of the appeal. - STEP III: An appeal from an unfavorable decision at Step II shall be presented by the employee or Union representative to the agency head, within 15 working days after the response from Step II is due.
-The agency head, or designee shall respond in writing to the employee and Union representative within 15 working days after receipt of the appeal. - STEP IV: In the event the grievance has not been satisfactorily resolved in Step III, written appeal may be made by the employee or Union representative within 15 working days of the Step III decision to the Bureau of Labor Relations, Office of Administration, or in the case of the independent agencies, the agency head or the appropriate designee and shall contain a copy of the Step II and III decisions.
-The Bureau of Labor Relations, Office of Administration, or in the case of the independent agency head or the appropriate designee shall contain a copy of the Step II and III decisions.
-The Bureau of Labor Relations, Office of Administration, or in the case of the independent agencies, the agency head or the appropriate designee shall issue a decision in writing to the Union within 15 working days after receipt of the appeal.
+STEP I: The employee, either alone or accompanied by the Union representative or the Union where entitled, shall present the grievance orally or in writing to the employee's immediate supervisor within 15 working days of the date of its occurrence, or when the employee knew or by reasonable diligence should have known of its occurrence.
+The supervisor shall attempt to resolve the matter and report a decision to the employee, orally or in writing, within 15 working days of its presentation.

+STEP II: In the event the grievance is not settled at Step I, the appeal must be presented in writing by the employee or Union representative to the head of the employee's division, bureau, institution, or equivalent organizational unit within 15 working days after the supervisor's response is due.
+The official receiving the written appeal, or the official's designated representative, shall respond in writing to the employee and the Union representative within 15 working days after receipt of the appeal.

+An appeal from an unfavorable decision at Step II shall be presented by the employee or Union representative to the agency head, within 15 working days after the response from Step II is due.
+The agency head, or designee shall respond in writing to the employee and Union representative within 15 working days after receipt of the appeal.

+STEP IV: In the event the grievance has not been satisfactorily resolved in Step III, written appeal may be made by the employee or Union representative within 15 working days of the Step III decision to the Bureau of Employee Relations, Office of Administration.
+The preferred method is to send an email to the Office of Administration, Bureau of Employee Relations grievance resource account (RA-oaber-grievance@pa.gov); or in the case of the independent agencies, the agency head or the appropriate designee and shall contain a copy of the Step II and III decisions.
+The Bureau of Employee Relations, Office of Administration, or in the case of the independent agencies, the agency head or the appropriate designee, shall issue a decision in writing to the Union within 15 working days after receipt of the appeal.